 Thanks to a £7.9 million funding package from Highways England, the European Structural and Investment Funds, the Local Enterprise Partnership and community support from the Lake District Foundation work is due to be completed on the Keswick to Threlkeld trail in December.

-Thank you to Cubby Construction for this video showing progress so far on many areas of the project.
+Thank you to Cubby Construction for this video showing progress up until June 2020 on many areas of the project.

 Thank you to Cubby Construction for this video of Low Pearson's Bridge being launched over the River Greta.
 It's important to highlight that this was filmed on March 6, prior to any social distancing restrictions due to Covid-19.